moliver28/research-handbook/content/handbook/engineering/infrastructure/engineering-productivity/_index.md

 - **Engineering workflow**: Develop automated processes for improving label classification hygiene in support of product and Engineering workflows.
   - [Automated issues and merge requests triage](/handbook/engineering/infrastructure/engineering-productivity/triage-operations/).
   - Improvements to the labelling classification and automation used to support Engineering measurements.
-- **Dogfood build**: Enhance and add new features to the GitLab product to ultimately improve productivity & efficiency of GitLab customers.
+- **Dogfood build**: Enhance and add new features to the GitLab product to ultimately improve productivity and efficiency of GitLab customers.

-## Areas of Responsibilities
+## Areas of responsibilities

 ```mermaid
 graph LR